 - Within each state, environmental conditions vary greatly including differences among soils, topography, rainfall, and temperature.
-These differences require that a nutrient management plan be flexible enough to allow turfgrass managers to address their unique needs. - Arkansas Nutrient Management Plan Zones in certain counties may require more stringent nutrient management guidelines and application rates. - Applications of very low rates of soluble fertilizers, "spoon feeding", may be more effective than slow-release at protecting the environment and providing the desired results. - Understand the importance of application timing for effective use of applied nutrients.
+These differences require that a nutrient management plan be flexible enough to allow turfgrass managers to address their unique needs. - Understand the importance of application timing for effective use of applied nutrients.

 - The objective of all nutrient applications is plant uptake and the corresponding desirable response. - Apply nutrients when turfgrass is actively growing. - Apply slow-release N fertilizers at the appropriate time of year to maximize the products' release characteristics.
 For example, an application of slow-release N to warm-season turfgrasses in fall may not be as effective as the same application applied in early summer because of the prolonged release time in fall. - Follow N application rate recommendations from your local land-grant university. - N application rates from slow-release materials should take into consideration the release rate of the chosen material.
-If insufficient material is applied, the desired response may not be observed. - Consult your local land-grant university for efficient N:K in your location. - The reduced height of cut and excessive traffic damage on putting greens results in an increased need for growth leading to an increase in nutrition. - Tees and landing areas often have higher fertility requirements than fairways and roughs because they suffer constant divot damage. - Fairways and roughs often require less nutrient inputs than other locations because of their increased height of cut, less damage, and clipping return. - Exercise caution when applying nutrient applications during turfgrass establishment as these applications are particularly susceptible to loss via leaching and runoff. - Provide appropriate rates and products to minimize N loss without reducing turfgrass establishment. - o Increased water applications
+If insufficient material is applied, the desired response may not be observed. - Consult your local land-grant university for efficient N: K in your location. - The reduced height of cut and excessive traffic damage on putting greens results in an increased need for growth leading to an increase in nutrition requirements. - Tees and landing areas often have higher fertility requirements than fairways and roughs because they suffer constant divot damage. - Fairways and roughs often require less nutrient inputs than other locations because of their increased height of cut, less damage, and clipping return. - Exercise caution when applying nutrient applications during turfgrass establishment as these applications are particularly susceptible to loss via leaching and runoff.

-- o Increased nutrients to hasten establishment - o Reduced root mass - Be aware of the different types of spreaders and understand the advantages and disadvantages of each. - Not all fertilizers can be spread with every spreader.
-For example, if sulfur-coated urea was spread through a drop spreader, the sulfur coating could be damaged, essentially leading to an application of soluble urea. - Choose the appropriate spreader for a given fertilizer material. - Walk-behind rotary - o Drop spreader - o Bulk rotary - o Spray - Calibration reduces environmental risk and increases profitability. - Proper fertilizer storage, loading, and clean-up reduce environmental risk. - Avoid applying fertilizer to soils that are at, or near, field capacity or following rain events that leave the soils wet. - Do not apply fertilizer when the National Weather Service has issued a flood, tropical storm, or hurricane water or warning, or if heavy rains are likely.
+- Provide appropriate rates and products to minimize N loss without reducing turfgrass establishment. - Increased water applications - Increased nutrients to hasten establishment - Reduced root mass - Be aware of the different types of spreaders and understand the advantages and disadvantages of each. - Not all fertilizers can be spread with every spreader.
+For example, if sulfur-coated urea was spread through a drop spreader, the sulfur coating could be damaged, essentially leading to an application of soluble urea. - Choose the appropriate spreader for a given fertilizer material. - Walk-behind rotary - Drop spreader - Bulk rotary - Spray - Calibration reduces environmental risk and increases profitability. - Proper fertilizer storage, loading, and cleanup reduce environmental risk. - Avoid applying fertilizer to soils that are at, or near, field capacity or following rain events that leave the soils wet. - Do not apply fertilizer when the National Weather Service has issued a flood, tropical storm, or hurricane water or warning, or if heavy rains are likely.